Q. What is AWS IoT Device Management?

-IoT Device Management adds four main components (Device Provisioning, Fleet Indexing and Search, Fine-grained logging, and Device Jobs).
+IoT Device Management includes five (5) main components (Bulk Registration, Fleet Indexing and Search, Fine-grained logging, Device Jobs and Secure Tunneling).

 Fine-grained Logging: This allows customers to configure the log levels for device groups so that they only monitor the information that they need.
 A customer can set one device group to record all logs, and set another group to only log errors.